netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 #.  *THREDDS Catalogs*
 				THREDDS catalogs describe inventories of datasets.
 They are organised in a hierarchical manner, listing descriptive information and access methods for each dataset.
 They typically catalog netCDF datasets but are not restricted to these types of files.
 This harvesting type crawls through a THREDDS catalog harvesting metadata for datasets and services described in it or in referenced netCDF datasets.

-#.  *Metadata Fragments from an OGC WFS*
+#.  *OGC WFS Features*
 				Metadata can be present in relational databases, which are commonly used by many organisations.
-Putting a Web Feature Service over a relational database will allow the metadata to be extracted via standard query mechanisms.
+Putting an OGC Web Feature Service (WFS) over a relational database will allow the metadata to be extracted via standard query mechanisms.
 This harvesting type allows the user to specify a GetFeature query and map information from the features to fragments of metadata that can be xlinked into metadata records.

 #.  *Z3950 Server(s)*
         Z3950 is a remote search and harvesting protocol that is commonly used to permit search and harvest of metadata.
 Although the protocol is often used for library catalogs, significant geospatial metadata catalogs can also be searched using Z3950 (eg. the nodes of the Australian Government agencies).
 This harvester allows the user to specify a Z3950 query and retrieve metadata records from one or more Z3950 servers.